sgoedecke/birdcall-classifier-model/NOTES.md

 Wow, that took a long time, even with my helper script!
 Like three full hours of classifying.
 Lessons: put a beep between sounds, if possible make it so that when you classify as owl it skips forward immediately, re-runnability is essential, replay-sound is essential.

-Some long-range thoughts as the model trains: I should probably figure out how to bias against false positives here - if an owl calls once, it'll call a few times, so as long as my hit rate is 80%+ and I never false-pos I should be OK.
+Some long-range thoughts as the model trains: I should probably figure out how to bias against false positives here - if an owl calls once, it'll call a few times, so as long as my hit rate is 80%+ and I never false-pos I should be OK. i.e. I want high precision and I'm willing to trade low recall to do it.
+I should consider training with the F0.5 score as my key metric instead of the F1 score

+Seems to work on the training data, at least!
+Tested this one out on the HF inference API as the model trained (it's at like epoch 6.5, down to .16 loss)

+I'll train a fbeta model at the same time and then shut down my LambdaLabs node and do my testing on the HF inference API.